 Take a look at your account's privacy settings to make sure everything is set as you like them.

-While you are setting privacy defaults for your Shelves, you might also want to click My Feeds under "Privacy" to mark your activity feed as private or visible.
+While you are setting privacy defaults for your Shelves, you might also want to click My Feedsopens a new window under "Privacy" to mark your activity feed as private or visible.

 If you have not already made your Shelves private, you can make individual items private when you add them to your Shelves.
 This includes items you rate or comment on, as well (when you rate or comment on an item, it is added to your Completed Shelf).
 If your Shelf is already private, any time you rate, comment, or put an item on a shelf, you will be prompted to make it shared.
 If your Shelf is shared, you will be prompted to make it private.

 For more information about privacy settings in the new catalog, please see: